-- Rock sample bottle gently to eliminate gradients.
-Do not introduce air bubbles by shaking it. - 2) Wipe salinometer pickup tube using a Kimwipe - 3) Turn on the peristaltic pump on speed 1 so that a parcel of air is sucked into the pickup tube before opening the sample bottle and inserting the pickup tube.
-This will minimize the chance of backflow and contamination from the previous sample.
+- 1) Rock sample bottle gently to eliminate gradients.
+Do not introduce air bubbles by shaking it. - 2) Wipe salinometer pickup tube using a Kimwipe - 3) Insert the intake tube in a sample bottle using a Kimwipe.
 Ensure that the pick-up tube reaches almost to bottom of bottle such that flow will not be restricted.
 Care must be exercised not to contaminate the sample.
 Do not handle the pickup tube except with clean lint-free tissue for wiping or surgical gloves for handling.
 Do not pump the sample through too fast or its temperature will not equilibrate with that of the water bath before reaching the cell and readings will be erratic. - 4) Fill and then empty the cell by placing fingertip over FLUSH air vent.
-Be sure to completely fill the conductivity cell and that are no air bubbles are present. - 5) Fill and flush again - 6) Fill the cell again - 7) Turn the FUNCTION switch to READ
+Be sure to completely fill the conductivity cell and that are no air bubbles are present - 5) Fill and flush again - 6) Fill the cell again and ensure no air bubbles are present in the conductivity cell, especially along the four electrode along the length of the conductivity cell. - 7) Turn the FUNCTION switch to READ - 8) Following the onscreen direction operate the FUNCTION switch from STDBY to READ two times for acquisition of 2 averaged salinity values from 6 readings each.